Experiential learning resources for the innovative educator

 There are many avenues for student choice in project-based learning, and one of those is choice in end product.
 There are plenty of options to choose from, it's just a matter of getting students in the habit of thinking outside of the box.

 Scroll down for a list of 100 alternatives to copy-and-paste poster boards slideshows!
 This list applies to all ages, just adjust your expectations.

-Note: My students showcase learning outcomes, including final products, into a digital Google Slides portfolio.
-Click the button below to grab that resource for free!
+Note: My students showcase learning outcomes, including final products, into a digital Google Slides project-based learning assessment portfolio.
+Click the link to grab that resource for free!
 Send a copy to each of your students to build, manage, save, and share all of their PBL learning outcomes.

-If you're looking for a general PBL framework or direction in how to get started, go back to these project-based learning blog posts: What is Project-Based Learning Anyway? and Self-Directed Project-Based Learning in 7 Easy Steps.
-You can also find a list of digital final products here.
+If you're looking for a general PBL framework or direction in how to get started, go back to these project-based learning blog posts: What is Project-Based Learning Anyway? and Implementing the Seven Steps in Project Based Learning.
+You can also find a list of digital project final products here.

 Click here for project-based learning teacher tools and secondary resources.
 They make learning more engaging for students, teaching more exciting for you, and will save you a ton of time.

 Poster Board Alternatives: